SPAAM-community/AncientMetagenomeDir/ancientsinglegenome-hostassociated/libraries/README.md

 - For ENA/SRA: These should be primary accession IDs to keep as close to data as possible (i.e. should start with `ERR` or `SRR`).
 - If non-NCBI/ENA, use as close to sequencing run-level as possible.

 > :warning: Mandatory value

+## file_Type

+- Contents of downloadable file
+- Some groups upload only mapped reads to the organism of interest's reference genome.
+This is specified here alongside the file format (e.g. `fastq_all`, or `mapped_all`).

+> :warning: Mandatory value